lcaraang/lcaraang.github.io/projects/warrior-jam.md

 ![](images/events.png)

-You can view the project source code and learn more about it at our Organization GitHub Page (https://warrior-jam.github.io./).
+You can view the project source code and learn more about it at our [Organization GitHub Page](https://warrior-jam.github.io./).